hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 Check each XML message type against our [XSD files](https://github.com/hmrc/common-transit-convention-traders/tree/master/conf/xsd)

-#### Improvements the CTC Traders API will bring:
+### Improvements the CTC Traders API will bring:
 * being ready for the expected increase in CTC movements
 * greatly improving security
-* making it easier to test and maintain with an updated coding language
+* making it easier to test and maintain
-* creating a more reliable and robust cloud based service
+* creating a more reliable and robust API that meets industry standards